-The GM2000HPS II can be connected to an external relay box in order to switch on and off the system remotely, using the provided 2.5mm stereo jack connector.
-A suitable jack plug and cable is provided (Fig. 5.6).
+The GM1000HPS can be connected to an external relay box in order to switch on and off the system remotely, using the provided 3.5mm stereo jack connector.
+A suitable jack plug and cable is provided (Fig. 5.7).
 Only the central contacts are used.
-They have to be shorted by the relay box like a push-button: to switch on the mount, the contact must be closed for at least one second, and then opened.
+They have to be shorted by the relay box like a push-button: to switch on the mount, the contact must be closed for a time interval beween one second and two seconds, and then opened.
 To switch off the mount correctly, you should use another pulse of the same duration.
 Then wait at least 30 seconds before shutting down the power supply.